EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Predicates.md

 //ul[li]
 ```

-You can use nodes inside predicates.
+You can use nodes inside predicates

 # Indexing